dawarrick/liri-node-app/README.md

 **liri**
 It is a Node.js app that will allow you to retrieve information from the Spotify,BandsinTown,and OMDB APIs based on your user input.

-Liri can't be run from a URL, it must be executed using Node.js.
+liri can't be run from a URL, it must be executed using Node.js.

 ## How it works